 A suitable research topic should test a scientific hypothesis or be hypothesis generating by reviewing existing data/literature or conducting a pilot study.

 As a result of doing a project you will...

 Working with your supervisor is a partnership and you need to negotiate a way to work that suits both of you.
 See the Project management section of this guide for more information.

 Jackie Skinner can help with doing your literature search, doing a systematic review, citing references, and using EndNote or Mendeley for reference management.
 She can offer one-to-one support via email or online, or come to the weekly Library drop-in (see the box below).
 See her contact page for email and booking details.

-The Study Advice and Maths Support Services are based in the Library.
+The Study Advice service is based in the Library.
 In particular the Study Advisers can help with skills such as writing your literature review, using references in your work and time management.
-Contact Maths Support for help with statistical analysis.

 Support for using Microsoft Office